 Note: Prices vary significantly depending on the season and type of establishment.

 The most common and comfortable way is by bus.
-Companies like Cruz del Sur, Oltursa or PeruBus offer direct trips of about 4 to 5 hours in comfortable vehicles (reclining seats, WiFi).
+Companies like Cruz del Sur, Oltursa, or PeruBus offer direct trips of about 4 to 5 hours in comfortable vehicles (reclining seats, WiFi).

-| Destination | Distance / Time* | Main Interest |
+| Destination | Distance / Time* | Main Attraction |

 |---|---|---|